plainsimpledot/HIP/00YZ-au-frequency-plan-reversal.md

 - What other designs have been considered and what is the rationale for not choosing them?
 - What is the impact of not doing this?

+## Voting mechanism

+It is proposed to use the standard Helium on-chain voting system [HeliumVotes](https://heliumvote.com) to allow any wallet to vote on this HIP.
+See [Voting on Helium](https://docs.helium.com/community-voting/) documentation on Helium Docs.

+Since this is a change only affecting the Australian Region it should be made clear that only wallets containing hotspots asserted in the Australia region will be eligible to be counted.

+YES Vote will be the total number of hotspots asserted to the AU region contained in wallets that have burned a vote transaction to the **FOR** wallet address.

+NO Vote will be the total number of hotspots asserted to the AU region contained in wallets that have burned a vote transaction to the **AGAINST** wallet address.

 ## Unresolved Questions

 - What parts of the design do you expect to resolve through the HIP process before this gets merged?